R-J2000/Graph-Theory/Eulerian Path and Circuit/notes.md

 **Finding Eulerian Paths and Circuits**

-An algorithim that can find the Eulerian Path, will give us the Circuits for free.
-The algorithim discussed will have a time complexity of O(E).
+An algorithm that can find the Eulerian Path, will give us the Circuits for free.
+The algorithm discussed will have a time complexity of O(E).

-Eulerian Path Algorithim
+Eulerian Path Algorithm

     a.
 The find_eulerian_path function takes a graph represented as an adjacency list dictionary as input.
     b.
 It first calculates the degree of each vertex in the graph and stores it in the degrees dictionary.